 INFPs love starting just about anything – which is good.
 We’re the initiator, the idealist, and the planner.

 However, INFPs don’t reach completion due to certain misconceptions about the journey to success.

-INFPs crave a magical, grandiose, mesmerizing success after their struggles.
+INFPs crave magical, glorious, mesmerizing success after their struggles.
 But when they see the “reality,” the boredom and little trickles of progress eventually don’t appeal to them.

 INFPs want success, and they want it now.
 Without instant gratification, it’s difficult for INFPs to keep working on their plans.